Combat deforestation in the Wampies tropical forest

 Considering the significant role of tropical deforestation in exacerbating climate change and given the growing evidence-based recognition of the role that legally demarcated indigenous territories are playing in forest conservation, this project aims to secure Wampís territory or ‘community conservancy’, with strong territorial governance and implementation of sustainable livelihoods practices and income generation activities through efficient and sustainable agricultural techniques.

-The project monitor also land use change and forest loss and benefits thousands of people in the indigenous group.
+The project also monitors change in land use and forest loss, as well as benefits thousands of people in the indigenous group.